St Paul the Apostle was born in 5 AD in Tarsus, Cilicia, Roman Empire (modern-day Turkey).

 Canonization

-He was canonized by the Pre-congregation.
+He was canonized Pre-congregation.

 St Paul the Apostle Feast Day